Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

-To test the robustness of PoSeIDoN, we apply it to slightly different situations without additional training.
-On the one hand, we apply it at 143 (top panel) and 353 GHz (bottom panel) with the same galactic cut ( $|b|>30^\circ$).
-The first channel has a lower Galactic emission but higher instrumental noise and bigger beam.
-The second one has the same beam as 217 GHz but higher instrumental noise and the Galactic thermal emission is stronger.
-On the other hand, the FCN is applied again at 217 GHz but allowing patches at lower galactic latitudes, $|b|>10^\circ$, that implies stronger Galactic emission (see Fig. \ref{Fig:b10}).
+To test the robustness of PoSeIDoN we apply it to slightly different situations without additional training.
+On the one hand, we apply it at 143 and 353 GHz (top and bottom panels of Figure \ref{Fig:compl_rel}) with the same galactic cut ($|b|>30^\circ$).
+The first channel has a lower Galactic emission but higher instrumental noise and bigger instrumental beam.
+The second channel has the same beam as 217 GHz but higher instrumental noise and the Galactic thermal emission is stronger.
+In addition, the FCN is applied again at 217 GHz, but allowing patches at lower Galactic latitudes, $|b|>10^\circ$, which implies stronger Galactic emission (see Fig. \ref{Fig:b10}).